arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 - api requests per month:
 - tokens per api request per user:

-copy section 9 for each model used in this feature.
+copy section 9b for each model used in this feature.
+Provide accessible link to calculations -

 #### 10. Performance

-Latency requirements if applicable:
+- Latency requirements if applicable:

-rate limits requirements if applicable:
+- rate limits requirements if applicable:

 #### 11. Aha!